EGO4D/docs/docs/challenge.md

 ---
 sidebar_position: 10
 ---
-# Ego4D Challenge 2024
+# Ego4D and EgoExo4D Challenge 2024

 ## **Overview**

 At CVPR 2024, we will host **16** challenges including 2 new challenges (Goal Step and Ego Schema), representing each of Ego4D’s five benchmarks.
-Included in the 16 challenges hosted at CVPR are two teaser Ego-Exo4D challenges (Ego-Pose Body and Ego-Pose Hands) which will be announced on March 22, 2024.
+Included in the 16 challenges hosted at CVPR are two teaser Ego-Exo4D challenges (Ego-Pose Body and Ego-Pose Hands).
 Please find details below on the challenges:

 ## **Ego4D challenges**